Antigua Island: Things to Do — Circumnavigate the Island

 Bring a hat, slip on reef-safe sunscreen and settle in with a book or simply watch the world drift by.
 Here, time seems to soften and the simplest pleasures — warm sand, clear water, gentle company — feel richly abundant.

-Tip / North Beach gets pretty toasty, so lather up on that sunscreen and bring along a hat or coverup.
+Tip | North Beach gets pretty toasty, so lather up on that sunscreen and bring along a hat or coverup.

 After some time swimming and lounging on soft sand, the guides announce it’s time for lunch.
 Large dishes appear: smoky barbecue chicken glazed with tangy sauce, delicate pasta tossed in butter, crisp green salad speckled with carrots and cabbage and golden fried sweet plantains.

-Lunch tastes better than it has any right to, eaten under a fringe of coconut palms with the ocean as our soundtrack.
+Lunch tastes better than it has any right to, eaten under a fringe of coconut palms with the ocean as your soundtrack.
 Green Island is the kind of place that makes you breathe a little slower and grin at how small the world feels when you’ve got sand between your toes.

 There’s a gentle ease to the island that feels unhurried, as if the island itself breathes slowly.
 Snorkelers poke through the surface, eyes bright with discovery; colorful parrotfish tangle briefly with a patch of coral and then vanish.
 The air carries the faint, sweet scent of tropical flowers, mingled with the sharp tang of the ocean — familiar, comforting, alive.
 Leaving the sand isn’t an end so much as a promise: a reminder that this place rewards the curious, whether you linger on the shoreline or follow the water’s glittering path onward.

-Eventually, the bay’s waters deepen to jewel tones as the shoreline recedes and for a few golden minutes the world feels quietly, wonderfully suspended between island and sea.
+Soon, the bay’s waters deepen to jewel tones as the shoreline recedes and for a few golden minutes the world feels quietly, wonderfully suspended between island and sea.

-After lunch, glide south toward Nelson’s Dockyard.
+Next on your Antigua Island — things to do — glide south toward Nelson’s Dockyard.
 The boat cuts a gentle, sunlit wake as the harbor unfolds like a storybook.

 The first sustained British involvement in Antigua began in the early 17th century.
 English colonists from the Virginia Company and private adventurers landed on the island in 1632 and established a settlement at St. John’s.
 Over the next decades, Antigua was formally claimed for England and became an important part of its expanding Caribbean presence.